awesto/django-shop/docs/reference/addresses.rst

 needs, it is suggested to share all address fields required for shipping, also with the billing address.
 The customer then can reuse the shipping address for billing, if he desires to.
-Technically, if the billing address is unset, the shipping address is used anyway, but in **djangoSHOP** the merchant has to actively give permission to his customers, to reuse this address for billing.
+Technically, if the billing address is unset, the shipping address is used anyway, but in **django-SHOP** the merchant has to actively give permission to his customers, to reuse this address for billing.

 The merchant has to actively allow this setting on the site, while editing the **Billing Address